 If you like trains—and really, who doesn't?—the California State Railroad Museum is the place to go.
 Chronicling the history of California's railroads from the first transcontinental railroad in the 1860s to the modern day, there's really something here for the whole family.
-Not only can you view two centuries worth of historic locomotives and rolling stock, but you can actually go on board four different railroad cars, one of which is equipped to simulate movement at night.
+Not only can you view two centuries worth of historic locomotives and rolling stock, but you can actually go on board four different railroad cars, one of which simulates a train ride at night.

-Also on view in the museum are a huge array of toy trains and model railroad equipment.
-It's also one of the most family-friendly museums you can visit, full of big machines and fun things for kids to see and do.
+You can also see a huge array of toy trains and model railroad equipment, including a massive model train layout, and get hands-on with STEM learning activities.
+It's one of the most family-friendly museums you can visit, full of big machines and fun things for kids to see and do.

 The museum is arranged chronologically, with life-size dioramas and displays that tell the story of the Golden State's railroads.
 Enter the museum and you'll first see a re-creation of an early Central Pacific Railroad tunnel and construction site, complete with the 1862 locomotive Governor Stanford.
 It's a real "wow" moment when you turn the corner and see a full-sized locomotive parked in the room.